-The centerpiece of the NCCS is the 108,000 -core “Discover” supercomputing cluster, an assembly of multiple Linux scalable units capable of over 5 petaflops, or 5,000 trillion floating-point operations per second.
+The centerpiece of the NCCS is the 108,000 -core “Discover” supercomputing cluster, an assembly of Linux scalable units capable of over 5 petaflops, or 5,000 trillion floating-point operations per second.

 The Remote Visualization system provides users with simplified access to visualization software.
-The system allows users to run numerous visualization packages, visualize data from their desktops/laptops quickly and efficiently, and download the rendered images without having to download large data files.
+The system allows users to run numerous visualization packages, visualize data from their computers quickly and efficiently, and download the rendered images without having to download large data files.

-Historically, the NCCS has provided longer term storage of data products on tape.
+Historically, the NCCS has provided longer-term storage of data products on tape.
 Changes to this system are in progress, however, and users are encouraged to develop a data management plan in preparation for these changes.

 ADAPT Science Cloud

-ADAPT combines high performance computing and virtualization technologies to create an on-site private cloud.
+ADAPT combines high-performance computing and virtualization technologies to create an on-site private cloud.
 This managed virtual machine (VM) environment is specifically designed for large-scale data analytics.

 The NCCS hyperwall also offers a scalable amplified group environment for data interaction and collaboration.